 The Charter School shall receive state aid payments quarterly unless the quarterly payments exceed $500,000 at which time the Department will pay state aid in monthly installments directly to the Charter School.

 All state aid payments to the Charter School are subject to correction pending the outcome of the Department’s annual Pupil Enrollment and Attendance Audit.

+As set forth above, the Charter School shall not be entitled to “hold harmless” funding as set forth in NRS 387.1223(3) for the decrease in students that occurs as a result of the immediate enrollment freeze on these grades.

 Authority Funding